joelpick/skew/R/README.md

 - For each of the four traits this produces
     - Data/Intermediate/stanMod_pedN_reduced_trait_time.Rdata
     - Data/Intermediate/stanModNormal2_pedN_reduced_trait_time.Rdata
-  which all contain 'model_z' containing the posterior distributions
+  which all contain 'model_z' containing the posterior distributions of the traits models

 # 06_survival_analysis.R

-- Runs survival models
+- Runs survival models for all traits accounting for measurement error
 - Produces
     - Data/Intermediate/day15_survival_ME_trait_time.Rdata